 MOD IAP/7A21A2/6

 8.17 Where the use of a recorded assignment to a space station is suspended for a period not exceeding eighteen months, the notifying administration shall, as soon as possible, inform the Bureau of the date on which such use was suspended and the date on which the assignment is to be brought back into regular use.
 This latter date shall not exceed two years from the date of suspension.
 If the assignment is not brought back into use within two years from the date of suspension, the Bureau shall cancel the assignment from the Master Register and apply the provisions of § 6.33.
-(WRC-07)
+On receipt of the information sent under this provision, the Bureau shall make that information available on the ITU website as soon as possible and shall publish it in the BR IFIC.
+(WRC-15)

 Reasons: Modifications to the RR to specify the obligation for the Bureau to publish the information submitted under this provision.